-Besides, PicMonkey photo editing behavior resembles Picnik.
-It means that when you edit a photo or apply an effect, you can customize its quality, depth, level, etc. Thus, some photo manipulations may be more complicated than in unpretentious Loonapix, Photomontager or Pixlr-o-Matic.
+Besides, PicMonkey image editing behavior resembles Picnik.
+It means that when you edit a picture or apply an effect, you can customize its quality, depth, level, etc. Thus, some pic manipulations may be more complicated than in unpretentious Loonapix, Photomontager or Pixlr-o-Matic.
 But yet, PicMonkey’s solid photo editing toolbox may offer more control to advanced users and will not cause troubles to Picnik fans.

 There are minor differences.
 For example, in PicMonkey the well-known editing menu with key features like “Edit”, “Effects”, “Touch Up”, “Text”, and “Frames” was moved to the left working panel.
 The same panel was located on the top in Picnik.
 However, there were no an inbuilt collage making feature for the moment.
 For collages, you’d better try special web apps like Photovisi, piZap, Polaroid Tagger or BeFunky (see the links below the review).

-- upload ready photos to online photo sharing sites like Facebook, Flickr or Photbucket;
+- upload ready images to online picture sharing sites like Facebook, Flickr or Photbucket;

 - mobile apps for iPad, iPhone and Android.
 In 2012 PicMonkey worked only on computers that supported Adobe Flash technology;

 - transparent pricing plans and options to get rid of PicMonkey watermark on premium elements;